YiLu0259/Yi-Lu-academic/content/mylife/pets.md

  ![](CTI.JPG "2023-24 CTI Teaching Fellows")

-I also work as a volunteering mentor for Extended Project Qualification, assisting high school students with their first social science projects.
+I also work as a graduate mentor in the Graduate Students Mentoring Undergraduates program directed by the Office of Academic Diversity Initiatives at Cornell, and a mentor for Extended Project Qualification in Beijing, China, assisting high school students with their first social science projects.

 During my leisure, I enjoy spending time with my cats, handcrafting, and hiking.
  ![](cats.jpg "My fellow pack members!")